Stock Trading UK Guide 2022

 Furthermore, eToro also offers a demo account facility that comes pre-loaded with $100,000 in paper funds.
 In terms of what you can trade, eToro hosts over 1,700 individual stocks across 17 exchanges.
 This includes markets in the UK, US, Italy, Germany, Canada, and more.
 If you simply go long on a stock without leverage, you will own the underlying asset.
 If you short-sell the stock or apply leverage, you will be trading CFDs.

-This gives you the best of both worlds.
-Outside of the stocks department, you can also trade indices, ETFs, cryptocurrencies, forex, and commodities.
-Best of all, eToro does not charge any trading commissions on any of its financial instruments.
+Outside of the stocks department, you can also trade indices, ETFs, cryptocurrencies, forex, and commodities. eToro does not charge any trading commissions on any of its financial instruments.
 This makes it one of the very few platforms to offer free stock trading in the UK.

-What we also like about eToro is that you can 'copy' an experienced trader.
+You can also 'copy' an experienced trader.
 Every time they place a buy or sell order, your portfolio will be reflected accordingly, This allows you to trade stocks online in a 100% passive manner.

 In terms of the fundamentals, you'll need to deposit at least $200 to get started at eToro.
 Minimum trades stand at $50, albeit, if you apply leverage of 1:5 your margin will stand at just $10.
 Finally, eToro is heavily regulated, and you will be protected by the FCA and FSCS as a UK trader.
-Another benefit of eToro is that it offers an excellent mobile trading app, which for us is one of the best stock trading apps in the UK.
+Another benefit of eToro is that it offers an excellent mobile trading app, which for us is one of the popular stock trading apps in the UK.75% of retail investor accounts lose money when trading CFDs with this provider.
+Sponsored ad

 Plus500 is an online trading platform that offers thousands of markets.
 On top of stocks, this includes indices, bonds, commodities, digital currencies, and more.
 Each and every asset is represented by CFDs, meaning that you have the option of entering buy and sell positions, as well as apply leverage.